 In Barcelona, you can find many zero waste boutiques, where you can buy products with zero plastic packaging.
 At La Vaca we are frequently buying at Monmas in Sant Antoni, where you can find dry fruits in bulk, natural cleaning products, organic cosmetics, etc.

-This whole situation has proven that remote work does work.
+This whole situation has proven that remote work can be challenging.
 The market is evolving and remote work has become a real possibility, except that many companies were still scared to allow their employees to work remotely.
-After the end of the confinement, the situation will change.
-First because the new security distance rules will be applied in all shops and offices, meaning that they won’t be able to host the totality of their workforce at the same time in their facilities.
+Perhaps, this was because they felt making remote working a success would be too difficult for them.
+However, after the end of the confinement, the situation will change.
+First, because the new security distance rules will be applied in all shops and offices, meaning that they won’t be able to host the totality of their workforce at the same time in their facilities.
 Check out our article Coworking as a sustainable future.

-If home-office becomes your new routine, you might start thinking about finding a good place where to work from, where you can focus and be productive.
-A coworking space close to your house, with a good community to connect with, activities to enlarge your network and socialise.
+If home-office working becomes your new routine, you might want to think about finding a good place where you can focus and be productive.
+For some this might mean setting up a dedicated working space and personalising it with plants, gadgets and adequate lighting.
+This can help lift your mood and increase productivity.
+Though if making such a space at home isn’t possible, then you may want to consider a coworking space.
+These spaces are close to your house, with a good community to connect with, as well as a host to activities to enlarge your network with.
 A coworking will allow you to separate your private life and professional life to find a good balance.
 Start your research online now!

 We humans need social connections.
 Technologies allow us to reach people anywhere in the world.
 But now you should focus on positive connections only, with people that will make you grow and learn all along your life professionally and personally.
 Get out of your comfort zone, get to know new people every time you have the opportunity.
 You should work on your self-sensitivity, being able to feel when things are right or not and act responsibly according to it using soft skills.
 Develop empathy, listen, observe and ask questions, show interest in people.